fledge-iot/fledge-notify-telegram/docs/index.rst

     - **Telegram user chat_id**: Paste the id field form the chat

+    - **Telegram BOT API url Prefix**: This is the fixed part of the URL used to send messages and should not be modified under normal circumstances.

   - Enable the plugin and click *Next*

   - Complete your notification setup